quickgrid/Setup-Guide/README.md

 - Empty frame buffer/queue to always get the latest frame.
 - Do cpu specific compilation of code take advantage of cpu architectures such as AVX2, AVX512 etc.
 - Compile with oneDNN, oneMKL, CUDA, oneTBB, gstreamer etc.
 - Use vectorized implementations instead of naive approaches.
-Try Numba, CuPy.
+Try Numba jit for cpu/gpu, CuPy.
 - Use C++ instead of python for whole code.
 - Move slower part of python code to C++ and call as library.
 - Use a smaller input resolution for the model at the cost of accuracy.